Nexplore Travel

 Aoling Festival (P.C.
 Ronnie Dankelman via flickr.com)

-This is the yearly,6- day long spring festival of the head-hunting tribes of Konyaks in Nagaland.
+This is the yearly, 6- day long spring festival of the head-hunting tribes of Konyaks in Nagaland.
 Traditional gun shots go off as part of festivities during this festival.
-Konyaks consume plenty of rice beer during this time.
+Various sports events are organised during this festival.

 • Significance – Denotes end of sowing season